Azure/bellhop/docs/README.md

 ![Bellhop Deployment](./images/deployment_basics.png)

 3. You are provided the option to override the default tag values that Bellhop uses to custom values of your choice.
-Additionally you can select a tag 'prefix' which will prepend all other tags.
+Additionally you can define a tag 'prefix' which will prepend all other tags.
 Click 'Review + Create' to proceed.

 ![Bellhop Deployment](./images/deployment_advanced.png)